Skip to Main Content

 For Users of Legacy RefWorks

-If you've been using the previous version of RefWorks, you can continue to use it.
+If you've been using the previous version of RefWorks, you must convert your RefWorks account to the current version by migrating your RefWorks database.

 Adding References to Your Database